dschaehi/Zotero-Focused-Mode/README.md

 ## Features

 This plugin adds a focused reading mode to Zotero:
-- **Focused Reading Mode** - Toggles the visibility of the tab bar and annotation toolbar while entering fullscreen mode
+- **Focused Reading Mode** - Toggles the visibility of the tab bar, annotation toolbar, and the sidebars while entering fullscreen mode
-- Intelligent toggling of UI elements to minimize distractions
-- Automatic restoration of interface when switching tabs
-- Context pane management for maximizing reading space

 | Before  | After |
 | ------------- | ------------- |